-A basic sanitation facility was defined in the government's Strategic Framework for Water Services as the infrastructure necessary to provide a sanitation facility that is "safe, reliable, private, protected from the weather and ventilated, keeps smells to a minimum, is easy to keep clean, minimises the risk of the spread of sanitation-related diseases by facilitating the appropriate control of disease carrying flies and pests, and enables safe and appropriate treatment and/or removal of human waste and wastewater in an environmentally sound manner".
+A basic sanitation facility was defined in the government's Strategic Framework for Water Services as the infrastructure necessary to provide a sanitation facility which is "safe, reliable, private, protected from the weather and ventilated, keeps smells to a minimum, is easy to keep clean, minimises the risk of the spread of sanitation-related diseases by facilitating the appropriate control of disease carrying flies and pests, and enables safe and appropriate treatment and/ or removal of human waste and wastewater in an environmentally sound manner".

 Adequate sanitation prevents the spread of disease and promotes health through safe and hygienic waste disposal.
 To do this, sanitation systems must break the cycle of disease.
-For example, the toilet lid and fly screen in a ventilated pit latrine stop flies reaching human faeces and spreading disease.
+For example the toilet lid and fly screen in a ventilated pit latrine stop flies reaching human faeces and spreading disease.
 Good sanitation is not simply about access to a particular type of toilet.
 It is equally dependent on the safe use and maintenance of that technology; otherwise toilets break down, smell bad, attract insects and spread germs.

 Good sanitation is essential for safe and healthy childhoods.
 It is very difficult to maintain good hygiene without water and toilets.
 Poor sanitation is associated with diarrhoea, cholera, malaria, bilharzia, worm infestations, eye infections and skin disease.
 These illnesses compromise children's health and nutritional status.
 Using public toilets and the open veld (fields) can also put children in physical danger.
 The use of the open veld and bucket toilets is also likely to compromise water quality in the area and to contribute to the spread of disease.
 Poor sanitation undermines children's health, safety and dignity.
-Children living in formal areas are more likely to have services on site than those living in informal settlements or in the rural former homelands.
-While the majority (77%) of children in formal dwellings have access, it decreases to 64% of children living in informal dwellings.
-Only 23% of children living in traditional housing have water available on the property.